keita-sa/go-movies-crud/README.md

 go get -u github.com/gorilla/mux
 ```
 ## Usage
 Click on the `<> Code` button and download the file by selecting `Download ZIP`.
-Once the download is complete, open the downloaded file in your IDE such as GoLand.
+Once the download is completed, open the downloaded file in your IDE such as GoLand.

 To start the application, run the following command in the terminal: